Philanthropist and Artist Michael Godard Paints with Purpose

-Michael Godard is an artist known for his signature appearance and “naughty” olive characters.
-His amusing paintings reflect the fun side of life, where olives play games of golf and spend their nights enjoying a glass of wine.
+Rock star of the art world, Michael Godard, is known for his signature appearance and “naughty” olive characters.
+His irreverent paintings reflect the fun side of life, where olives play games of golf and spend their nights enjoying a glass of wine.

 “It’s something that resonates in my heart so strongly, and I tell people all the time that, you know, my life really isn’t about my art at all.”
 Godard says.
 “My art is a vehicle to do something in the world that will make a difference.”

-Godard has been an active philanthropist for years, serving numerous charitable organizations from The Ronald McDonald House to The Sharon Osborn Colon Cancer Foundation.
+Godard has been an active philanthropist for years, working with numerous charitable organizations from The Ronald McDonald House to The Sharon Osborn Colon Cancer Foundation.
 For Godard, giving back to others establishes an authentic meaning for his artwork.

 “We’ve all had those moments at 3 o’clock in the morning like, ‘Why am I here?
 What have I done to make the world a better place?
 Has my life just been all about me?
 What am I truly doing that has made a difference?’”
 Godard says.

-Above all the tremendous charities Godard supports, St. Jude’s Children’s Hospital is the organization with the strongest hold on his life.
+Above all the tremendous charities Godard supports, St. Jude’s Children’s Hospital is the organization with the strongest connection to the artist.
 Godard’s loyalty to St. Jude’s comes in part from their promise to never turn away a child due to lack of financial means.
 St. Jude’s also played an intensely personal role in Godard’s own life when his daughter was diagnosed with brain cancer.
 At just 16 years old, Godard’s daughter passed away in 2006.

 “They were also very instrumental in my own daughter’s battle with brain cancer, so they have a very special place in my heart,” Godard says.

 After losing his own daughter to cancer, Godard now fights to help other people’s children.
 One method he uses to support St. Jude’s is his “Hearts for Hope” collection.
-For every painting that is sold, Godard donates a portion back to St. Jude’s Children’s Hospital.
+For every painting that is sold from this collection, Godard donates a portion back to St. Jude’s Children’s Hospital.